luisdrita/RoadSafety/readme.md

 ![](./img/yolov5/object_detection_distribution.png)

-#### Detailed object detection information for all categories in MS Coco, present in the GSV imagery
+#### Detailed Object Detection Information for All Categories in MS Coco, Present in the GSV Imagery

 In the dropdown below is provided detailed information on the total number of occurrences, minimum, maximum and mean number of objects per London LSOA.